Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Non-take-up rate by subgroup

 \section{Non-take-up rate by subgroup}

 \thetable{\thesection\arabic{table}} \thefigure{\thesection\arabic{figure}}

 Table~\ref{tab:NTRTable_subgroup_uncorr_corr} presents the simulated weighted group-specific UB~II NTRs averaged over the period 2008 to 2020.
-Column 1 details the NTRs prior to correcting the UB~II take-up, while column 2 displays these rates post-correction for both underreporting and overreporting.
+Column 1 details the self-reported NTRs, while column 2 displays the administrative NTRs, corrected for both underreporting and overreporting.
 The table highlights significant variability in NTRs across subgroups.
-Initially examining uncorrected rates, the highest non-take-up rate is observed in households with self-assessed early retirement, at 88.8~percent, whereas households with children aged up to three years exhibit the lowest benefit non-take-up rates at 17.5~percent.
+Initially examining the self-reported rates, the highest non-take-up rate is observed in households with self-assessed early retirement, at 88.8~percent, whereas households with children aged up to three years exhibit the lowest benefit non-take-up rates at 17.5~percent.
 Although the NTRs by subgroup are fairly similar to those identified in other studies \parencite[see, e.g.,][]{Bru12}, comparability is limited due to the selection procedures outlined in Section~\ref{subsubsec:DataSampSel}, which render the estimation sample unrepresentative of the entire population.

 The impact of correcting misreported UB~II receipts on the NTRs exhibits substantial variability across subgroups, as illustrated in Column 3 of Table~\ref{tab:NTRTable_subgroup_uncorr_corr}.
 After correction, the NTRs decrease across all subgroups, with reductions ranging from $-0.4$ to $-7.8$~percentage points.
 The largest decrease in the NTR occurs for households reporting receipt of upstream benefits (HB and/or SCB).
-This suggests that a significant part of the NTR for this group can be attributed to ``benefit confusion'', i.e., households report receiving a different type of benefit than the one they actually claim.
+This suggests that a significant part of the NTR for this group can be attributed to ``benefit confusion'' (see Section~\ref{subsec:SimQuality}).
 Additionally, the analysis reveals that the magnitude of correction effects diminishes in absolute terms as the age of the head of household increases and their education level decreases.

 \begin{ThreePartTable}